 FTSE 100 index chart

-In last week's analysis of the FTSE 100 index chart pattern, I had concluded with the following comment:
+In last week's analysis of the FTSE 100 index chart pattern, I had made the following observation about the pull back rally:-

 DAX index chart